QuiNovas/terraform-aws-aurora-serverless/README.md

 This module is used to create serverless aws aurora cluster with either aurora-mysql or aurora-postgresql as database engine.

+This module creates a VPC.
 Atleast 3 subnet CIDR's need to be passed in, to create private subnets with no internet access to and fro.
-This module also creates a separate VPC with subnets passed.

 **Note:**
 Currently Postgresql 10.7 and MySQL 5.6.10a are only specific engine versions supported for serverless.